 The cigar turned to black and crumbled into the air.

-“Your little magic trick be not de same as mine.
-But, perhaps good enough for dem dangers of the desert?
+“Your little magic trick be not te same as mine.
+But, perhaps enough for tem dangers of te desert?
 Yes?”

 “Well, I’m honored.”
 Gavin replied sharply.

-Shelby knew what he really was, and what he knew, she knew.
-Long ago, Gavin Morrison had died, and when he did found himself sentenced to eternal torment and punishment in Hell.
-However, unlike the Flatliners, he had found a way out.
+Shelby knew what Gavin really was, and what Shelby knew, she knew.
+Long ago, Gavin Morrison was a flatliner.
+However, unlike most flatliners, he had found a way out.
 To escape the shackles of servitude.
 To evade the wrath of the King.
-He had wandered across the wasteland and eventually settled in the 5th, hoping to keep to himself.
-Shelby had discovered Gavin’s secret hidden poorly behind his glasses and hired the wandering soul on the spot.
-He told her the gang could use someone like Gavin; a someone who doesn’t need to eat, nor sleep.
-A someone who can’t be killed by simple Soft bullets.
+He had crossed the wasteland and eventually settled in the 5th, hoping to keep to himself.
+Shelby had discovered his poorly hidden secret behind his glasses, then hired the wandering soul on the spot.
+He told her Gavin was of use.
+A someone who doesn’t need to eat, nor sleep.
+A someone who can’t be killed by simple soft caps.
 She reckoned the real reason was because he came from the world before.
 Shelby liked the old times.
 He liked Gavin.

-Strawberries, on the other hand, found him to be as crazy as crazy comes.
+Strawberries, on the other hand, found him to be irresponsible.

 The Baron peeked over at Barrett and the woman.

-“Mr. Barrett and Miss Ritter will follow you to get my train back, yes?”
+“You, and Alan and Miss Ritter will get my train back, yes?”
 He mimicked orchestrating a symphony.
-“You will take de repair train, get dere, and den you bring my love back.”
+“You take te repair train, get tere, and ten you bring my love back.”
 He then casually waved them off, paying little attention as they left the room.

-Outside, the night had crept in over the quiet town.
+Outside, the night crept in over the quiet town.
 The rain had stopped—if only for a short intermission—and the stars were out in all their splendor.
 A much needed fresh breeze touched her face.
-Perhaps it was just the immense joy of still being alive, but a smile popped up on her face and a tear rolled down her cheek.
+Perhaps it was just the immense joy of still being alive, but a smile formed on her face and a tear rolled down her cheek.

 “You best not be yankin’ his chain, mate,” Gavin whispered.
-“Or we’re proper fucked.”
+“Or we’re all proper fucked.”

-“Yeah, well, we’re all toast anyway,” Shelby replied.
-“The Baron will have his friends shoot us the moment we’re back.”
-He made sure to say it loud enough for their escort to hear it.
+“Yeah, well, we’re toast anyway,” Shelby replied.
+“The Baron will have his buddies shoot us the moment we return.”
+He said, loud enough for anyone to hear.

-Barrett spat on the ground from a close watch.
+Barrett spat on the ground in response, keeping a close watch.

-Strawberries reckoned Barrett knew the score as well as they did.
-That they now had entered into a game of chess, of hostages and bartering.
+Strawberries reckoned both sides kept score.
+They now entered into a game of chess.
+Of hostages and bartering.
 Get the prize, and when they aren’t watching, you run.

-“Alright, we’ll live a considerable amount longer bringin’ back the train, yeah?
-In any case, what in the bloody ‘ell ‘appened out there?”
+“Alright,” Gavin said. “we’ll live a considerable amount longer bringin’ back his train, yeah?
+In any case, what the fuckin’ ‘ell ‘appened out there?”

 “What the fuck happened upstairs?”
 Shelby replied.
 “You’re a goddamn immortal, and you didn’t lift a finger.”

 “An immortal?”
-Gavin said.
+Gavin replied.
 “I’m not a bloody immortal, Shelby, I’m not Odin ’ere.
-I’m just a shite ghost.
-All it takes, is one of those devil wankers out there, let alone the sodding Voodoo god o’ fuck-me, and it’s bugger off Gavin.”
+I’m a walking Ouija board.
+All it takes, is one of those devil wankers out there, let alone the soddin’ Voodoo god o’ fuck-me, and it’s bugger off Gavin.”